 In order to keep your remote employees engaged, you should add some fun to it.
 Here at Haiilo, we use our software solution to share fun company moments.

 This is a great approach not only to engage everyone but also to share a piece of company culture that remote employees can not experience as often as non-remote employees.
+It helps people feel included even when they are far away.

 10. Empower your remote employees